-Abstract.
 The existing understanding of interglacial periods is that they are initiated by Milankovitch cycles enhanced by rising atmospheric carbon dioxide concentrations.
 During interglacials, global temperature is also believed to be primarily controlled by carbon dioxide concentrations, modulated by internal processes such as the Pacific Decadal Oscillation and the North Atlantic Oscillation.
-Recent work challenges the
+Recent work challenges the fundamental basis of these conceptions.

-Introduction
+1. Introduction

-The history1 of the role of carbon dioxide in climate begins with the work of Tyndall2 in 1861 and later in 1896 by Arrhenius3.
-The conception that carbon dioxide controlled climate fell into disfavor for a variety of reasons until revived by Callendar4 in 1938.
+The history [1] of the role of carbon dioxide in climate begins with the work of Tyndall [2] in 1861 and later in 1896 by Arrhenius [3].
+The conception that carbon dioxide controlled climate fell into disfavor for a variety of reasons until it was revived by Callendar [4] in 1938.
 It came into full favor after the work of Plass in the mid-1950s.
-Unlike what was believed then, it is known today that for Earth's present climate water vapor is the principal greenhouse gas with carbon dioxide playing a secondary role.
+Unlike what was believed then, it is known today that, for Earth's present climate, water vapor is the principal greenhouse gas with carbon dioxide playing a secondary role.